EliasTechnik/VisualClaim/readme.md

 ## Todo

+- add mainThread timer to check that we don't block the main thread for too long
+- register player on login to always have context
 - prevent claiming in protected areas (worldguard, spawn, etc)
 - prevent claimnames that match confirm keywords
 - prevent multiple claims of the same chunk by the same player